plausible/docs/docs/integration-guides.md

 [Craft CMS plugin](https://plugins.craftcms.com/plausible): Gives you handy dashboard widgets to display analytics data from Plausible.
 Built and maintained by [Shorn](https://shorn.co.uk/).

+## DatoCMS

+[DatoCMS plugin](https://www.datocms.com/marketplace/plugins/i/datocms-plugin-plausible): Provides a link to Plausible for the current record on the sidebar.
+Built by [Per Sandström](https://github.com/persand).

 ## DNT and offline functionality

 You can use Plausible with [the analytics library](https://github.com/ian/analytics/tree/main/packages/plausible).
 Combine privacy first analytics with a tiny middleware layer to add features such as DNT (Do Not Track) and offline functionality.
 Built and maintained by [David Wells](https://github.com/DavidWells).